Curvaton-assisted hilltop inflation: Results and Discussions

+The blue curves in Fig.~\ref{fig:ns-r-relation} show the corresponding $r$--$n_s$ relations for the single-field \Quartic hilltop inflation model, together with the experimental constraints from \texttt{P-ACT-LB-BK18} and \texttt{Planck-LB-BK18}.
+In this regime, $r$ is significantly enhanced, leading to stronger tension with the data, especially once ACT data are included.
+Even for the $N_e=60$ case, the theoretical prediction lies almost entirely outside the 68\% credible region of the \texttt{P-ACT-LB-BK18} constraints.

+For comparison, we also illustrate the behavior of the curvaton-assisted model in the trans-Planckian regime.
+This part is intended only as an illustrative extension, rather than as a full Bayesian analysis analogous to the sub-Planckian case discussed above.
+As a representative example, we fix $\lambda=10^{-6}$ and select points satisfying the basic observational requirement $3.0<{\cal A}_s<3.1$.
+The green curves in Fig.~\ref{fig:ns-r-relation} are then obtained by averaging $r$ within each $n_s$ bin for these selected points.
+One sees that $r$ is suppressed relative to the single-field case, giving typically $r\sim \mathcal{O}(0.01)$ for $n_s\sim 0.97$.
+This suggests that, unlike the single-field trans-Planckian hilltop model, the curvaton-assisted scenario can remain compatible with current constraints while predicting a potentially observable tensor signal, making it an interesting target for future CMB experiments such as LiteBIRD~\cite{LiteBIRD:2022cnt} and CMB-S4~\cite{Chang:2022tzj}.

-Before closing this section, we turn to a brief discussion about the predicted non-Gaussianity in our model.
+Before closing this section, we turn to a brief comment on the non-Gaussianity.
 According to Table~\ref{tab:bestfit}, the preferred local non-Gaussianity coefficient $f_{\rm NL}$ is found to be negative with a magnitude of ${\cal O}(0.1)$.
 The up-to-date constraint on the local non-Gaussianity is $f_{\rm NL} = -0.9 \pm 5.1$~\cite{Planck:2019kim}.
 Hence our prediction for the non-Gaussianity lies well within current experimental limits, yet still represents a small but distinct deviation from the standard single-field slow-roll prediction $f_{\rm NL} \sim {\cal O}(1-n_s)$.